YuKongA/Updater/README_EN.md

 </div>

+## Preface:
+The Multi-platform version written using [Kotlin MultiPlatform](https://developer.android.google.cn/kotlin/multiplatform) has completely replicated all the feature of this application.
+[It is recommended to switch to the KMP version](https://github.com/YuKongA/Updater-KMP)

 ## Usage:
 When obtaining the `Pubilc Release Version (F)`, the suffix of the system version can be automatically completed using `AUTO`<br />For example: `OS1.0.26.0.AUTO` / `V14.0.4.0.AUTO`